zamazan4ik/awesome-pgo/article/article.md

 * If you have an established communication channel with a company, you can you know, *just in case*, discuss with them enabling PGO for their products.
 We are all humans and share experience with each other.
 So maybe developers on the other side will be interested enough in enabling PGO for used by you products.
 * Some companies have a collaboration model via money *donation*: if you are interested in having some feature in their product - pay them and they will try to implement it (hopefully not in a Q6 since as usual Q5 is already fully loaded!).
 So if you are interested in improving performance - you can try to pay for that performance.
 However, I completely understand that defending such a budget on your side can be a problem.
 As usual - it depends on your context.

+I think we can try to change the situation since we have so many suitable for PGO software (like [HighTec compilers](https://hightec-rt.com/en/products/development-platform)).

 ## Why am I writing this?